jmuehlig/perf-cpp/docs/sampling.md

 - Sample ID

 ### Lost Samples
-Sample loss can occur when buffers overflow or the CPU is under high load.
+Samples can get lost when buffers overflow or the CPU is under high load.
-This section records how many samples were lost during profiling.
+Loss records report how many samples were dropped during profiling.
 Note that `record.count_loss()` returns an `std::optional`.

 | Name                  | Description                 | How to record?  | How to access?        | Type                           |